 Essência usually has several dishes included on the vegetarian lunch menus, which is something I really like as many vegetarian restaurants in Porto only make one dish per day.
 It also has non vegetarian dishes, in case you’re friends are moaning because you’re taking them to a vegetarian restaurant… 😉

-How to get there: Essência is 10min walking distance from the subway station Francos.
+How to get there: Essência is a 10 minutes walking distance from Francos subway station.
 Personally, I wouldn’t use this station at night – it’s better to take a taxi or an Uber.

 Árvore do Mundo is a hole in the wall, it’s the best way to describe it!
 This cute little restaurant opened a couple of months ago to quickly become one of my favourite vegetarian restaurants in Porto.